Doctor's visits

 If you have a lot going on, or haven't seen a healthcare provider for a while, think about booking a double appointment slot to have more time to talk.

 Before your appointment, write down any questions you might have.
 It’s so easy to refer to a list once you’re there.
 Remember, there’s no such thing as a silly question.
-If you don’t understand something, ask for clarification.
-Health issues can sometimes be complicated and hard to understand so it’s completely normal to ask for something to be explained in a simpler way.
+If you don’t understand something, ask them to explain it to you.
+Health issues can sometimes be complicated and hard to understand so it’s completely normal to ask for something to be explained more simply.

-There's a really good resource developed by the Health Quality & Safety Commission, NZ called P.L.A.N. which you can find here.
+There's a really good resource developed by the Health Quality & Safety Commission, NZ called 'Let's plan for your next healthcare visit'(external link).
+It's also available in other languages (see the more information section below).

 Prepare for your visit